morrisonbrett/pickuphockey/README.md

 And such, the 'Pick-Up Hockey' project was born.

-The project is built on .NET / MVC and uses OAuth2 to allow Google logins.
+The project is built on .NET / MVC / Bootstrap and uses OAuth2 to allow Google logins.
 Feel free to clone, fork, and pull-request away.
-And feedback is very welcome.
-I imagine this is a very niche use-case.
-I didn't build it to be a multi-purpose platform, but I can see it evolving into something a little bigger for league / practice management or something.
+Feedback is very welcome.